-

 WASHINGTON POST

-Touted as a “gifted young guitarist” by the New York Times, and “a guitarist to keep an eye on” by the Washington Post, Grammy®-nominated artist Mak Grgić [GER-gich] is a star on the worldwide stage.
-An expansive and adventurous repertoire attests to his versatility and wide-ranging interests.
-From the ethnic music of his native Balkans to extreme avant-garde and microtonal music, his roles as soloist, collaborator, and Grammy-nominated recording artist are fueled by curiosity, imagination, and boundless energy.
-As a testament to his versatility and wide-ranging appeal, in 2018 Mak was invited by legendary singer-songwriter k.d. lang to perform as the opening act for the North American leg of her Ingénue Redux Tour.
+Touted as a “gifted young guitarist” by The New York Times and “a guitarist to keep an eye on” by The Washington Post, three-time Grammy®-nominated artist Mak Grgić [GER-gich] is a leading voice of a new generation in classical and contemporary music.
+His expansive and adventurous repertoire attests to his versatility and wide-ranging interests.
+From the ethnic music of his native Balkans to extreme avant-garde and microtonal works, his roles as soloist, collaborator, and recording artist are fueled by curiosity, imagination, and boundless energy.
+In 2018, as a testament to his broad appeal, Mak was invited by legendary singer-songwriter k.d. lang to open the North American leg of her Ingénue Redux tour.

-An avid new music proponent, Mak has commissioned a multitude of new works for solo guitar and guitar with ensemble.
-Some of these include works by Michael Gordon, Julia Adolphe, Nina Senk, Leon First and Cengiz Eren, to name a few.
-In fall 2022, he premiered and toured a newly commissioned guitar concerto by Michael Abels, composer for the Oscar-winning motion picture Get Out.
+An avid advocate for new music, Mak has commissioned a multitude of works for solo guitar and guitar with ensemble.
+These include pieces by Michael Gordon, Julia Adolphe, Nina Šenk, Leon First, and Cengiz Eren, among others.
+In fall 2022, he premiered and toured a newly commissioned guitar concerto by Michael Abels, composer for the Oscar-winning film Get Out.
+Upcoming concerto commissions include new works by Vito Žuraj, Austin Wintory, and Christopher Tin.

-In 2009 at the age of 22, Mak made his professional debut in Russia, performing the Rodrigo's Concierto de Aranjuez with the St. Petersburg Symphony Orchestra under Vladimir Lande.
-He now makes two regular tours to Asia each season and performs in Europe every other month.
-Recent engagements include performances and residencies at the Musikverein and the Konzerhaus in Vienna; the Konzerthuset in Stockholm several venues in Portugal; Teatro Cervantes de Bejar in Castilla-Leon/Spain; the Sarajevo Music Academy; several venues in Slovenia; the Paris Guitar Foundation; Zurich University of the Arts; Taipei National Theater; Shanghai Grand Theater; and the Hong Kong International Guitar Festival.
+In 2009, at the age of 22, Mak made his professional debut in Russia, performing Rodrigo’s Concierto de Aranjuez with the St. Petersburg Symphony Orchestra under Vladimir Lande.
+He now tours Asia twice annually and performs in Europe nearly every other month.
+Recent international engagements include performances and residencies at the Musikverein and Konzerthaus in Vienna; the Konserthuset in Stockholm; venues in Portugal and Slovenia; Teatro Cervantes de Béjar in Castilla y León, Spain; the Sarajevo Music Academy; the Paris Guitar Foundation; Zurich University of the Arts; Taipei National Theater; Shanghai Grand Theater; and the Hong Kong International Guitar Festival.

-Highlights of the 24/25 season include appearances with the Pacific Symphony, Charleston Symphony, Boise Philharmonic, Sedona Symphony and the East Coast premiere of “Borders,” by Michael Abels with the American Composers Orchestra in Zankel Hall at Carnegie Hall.
+Highlights of the 2024–25 season include appearances with the Pacific Symphony, Charleston Symphony, Boise Philharmonic, Sedona Symphony, and the East Coast premiere of Borders by Michael Abels with the American Composers Orchestra at Zankel Hall, Carnegie Hall.

-Mak plays and endorses an array of outstanding concert guitars made by diverse craftsmen, including German luthier Antonius Müller, the Chinese master Hanson Yao, Bosnian Slavko Mrdalj, Slovenian Samo Sali, Polish Rafal Turkowiak, a 1966 José Ramírez, as well as other re-fretted and remodeled guitars.
+Mak plays and endorses an array of distinguished concert guitars crafted by Antonius Müller (Germany), Hanson Yao (China), Slavko Mrdalj (Bosnia), Samo Šali (Slovenia), Rafał Turkowiak (Poland), and a 1966 José Ramírez, along with other re-fretted and custom instruments.

-Mak Grgić is also proud to be involved with the Bosana Foundation, an organization that raises money for Bosnian youth.
-He also regularly awards education-furthering scholarships to select students across South America.
+Mak Grgić is proud to support the Bosana Foundation, which provides educational resources for Bosnian youth, and regularly awards scholarships to students across South America.